-This website provides information on contracts issued by or on behalf of the Canadian International Development Agency (CIDA).
-Every three months, the Agency will be reporting contracts awarded by the Department in the previous three months.
+This website provides information on contracts issued by or on behalf of the former Canadian International Development Agency (CIDA).
+The agency reported contracts awarded in the previous three months.

 On 21 October 2005, the Government announced its commitment to proactively disclose the awarding of grants and contributions over $25,000 as part of its Management Improvement Agenda.

-This website provides information on grants and contributions awarded by the Canadian International Development Agency (CIDA).
-It will be updated on a quarterly basis to include information on grants and contributions awarded in the previous fiscal year quarter.
+This website provides information on grants and contributions awarded by the former CIDA.
+It was updated on a quarterly basis to include information on grants and contributions awarded in the previous fiscal year quarter.

 On February 25, 2004, the government announced the mandatory publication of information concerning the reclassification of occupied positions in the Public Service of Canada.

 This website provides information on the reclassification of occupied positions by department and agencies on a quarterly basis.

 On December 12, 2003, the Prime Minister announced a new policy on the mandatory publication of travel and hospitality expenses for selected government officials.

 This website provides information on the travel and hospitality expenses incurred by the Minister of International Cooperation and Minister for La Francophonie and Official Languages and exempt staff, and by senior level employees at the Deputy Minister, Associate Deputy Minister, Assistant Deputy Minister, and equivalent levels.